 Here's how to remove agents and daemons via Finder:

-Another great app to keep in mind is iStat Menus, an app that lives in your menu bar and keeps track of your CPU, memory, and GPU use.
-It's one of those ‘good’ apps to run at startup because it monitors your entire system.
+Another great tool to keep in mind is iStat Menus.
+It lives in your menu bar and keeps track of your CPU, memory, and GPU use.
+It's one of those "good" apps to run at startup because it monitors your entire system.
 If an app is running at startup and bogging your system down, iStat Menus will know about it.

-uBar, CleanMyMac X, and iStat Menus are all available for free as part of a seven day trial of Setapp, an incredible suite of nearly 200 productivity apps for the Mac.
+Note that apps mentioned in this article (uBar, CleanMyMac X, and iStat Menus) are all available for free as part of a seven-day trial of Setapp, an incredible platform that hosts 240+ apps for your Mac, iPhone, and iPad.
 When the trial ends, continuous and unlimited access to the entire Setapp catalog is only $9.99 per month.
 Families will enjoy the $19.99 per month plan, which allows full access to Setapp on up to four unique Macs.
 We think you'll love it – give Setapp a try today!